Skip to main content

 The user receives an email invitation and creates their account or links their SSO identity.

-Promoting a user to Project Owner
+Promoting a user to Project Admin

 1